 On the chalkboard I put all of the Atheletes names and the sports that they could compete in.

 I gathered them and we talked about good sportsmanship.
 How the winners should respond to the others and how the ones who didn’t win should have a good attitude.
 We also emphasized that we are doing this to have fun and with practice we can improve if we don’t win.
-I also briefly shared about the Olympics and gave them a summary of the each challenge.
+I also briefly shared what the O___ games are and gave them a summary of the each challenge.

-Our other incentive for good sportsmanship was this Olympic Bracelet.
+Our other incentive for good sportsmanship was our O___ Bracelet.
 If you look closely above there are bracelets hanging from each atheletes name.
 I had the beads and everytime they completed a game with a good attitude they received a bead.

 Making it adjustable: Make a knot on one end.
 Then slide the clear bead in then add another knot and slide your colored beads in.
 Then you make another knot to hold the colored beads in and you slide the other end that doesn’t have a knot through the clear bead and close it in with a knot.